ganrad/ose-fis-auto-dealer/README.md

    $ oc log pod -f <pod name>
    ```
    Substitute the name of your Pod in the command above.

+### [D] Test *ose-fis-auto-dealer* microservice

-11. Create and save a few XML data files into the corresponding source directory (exported directory) on the NFS server.
+1. Create and save a few XML data files into the corresponding source directory (exported directory) on the NFS server.
 Sample XML data files are provided in the *'data'* directory of this project.
 The XML files should be immediately read by this microservice, the data should be converted to JSON format & persisted to the collection *'ose'* within MongoDB database *'test'*.
 You should also be able to view corresponding log messages in the command window as shown below.

    ```
    2016-05-17 22:52:08,531 [e://target/data] INFO  readVehicleFiles               - Read Vehicle Data File : /deployments/target/data/vn01.xml